newslynx/newslynx-core/README.md

 - [ ] Implement Reports API (Are these just metrics?)
     - [ ] reports are json objects
-    - [ ] reports can be rendered with html templates
+    - [ ] reports can be rendered with Jinja templates
     - [ ] reports can be rendered as pdfs
         * see: https://pypi.python.org/pypi/pdfkit or
          http://stackoverflow.com/questions/23359083/how-to-convert-webpage-into-pdf-by-using-python